 It’s hard to miss the taste of honey in this easy Portuguese recipe — even with your eyes closed.

-It is a light cake that is perfect for snacks, dessert, or even breakfast, and so quick to prepare as well!
+This honey cake is so light; it is perfect for snacks, dessert, or even breakfast, and so quick to prepare as well!

-Almost every region in Portugal has its own way of making this well-loved dessert.
+Almost every region in Portugal has its own way of making arroz doce.

-Unlike other desserts that you usually don’t see during the holidays, this one is even (typically) served as part of the Christmas eve meal.
+Unlike other desserts that you usually don’t see during the holidays, this traditional Portuguese food is even (typically) served as part of the Christmas eve meal.